 An in-country localization team is critical so that you will be able to benefit from local market knowledge for a successful eLearning translation project.
 Translators living and working alongside your customers or employees will understand the vocabulary and voice that best resonates with your target audience.
 They will also be able to immediately flag problematic concepts or imagery and offer suggestions for how both content and format can be subtly tweaked to reflect prevailing cultural norms.

 Many market-leading eLearning interfaces—including Adobe Captivate, Articulate Storyline, and Elucidat—allow text to be exported for translation in XLIFF format, which is easily handled by computer-aided translation tools.
 These tools, popularly referred to as CAT tools, store translated text in a translation memory, which can then be referenced by translators.
 They also highlight glossary terms and offer a variety of quality assurance tools.

 In addition to the text, other elements—such as images and videos—will need to be localized as well.
-A skilled desktop publishing (DTP) team will extract the text from multimedia content so that it can be handled using the same CAT tool as used for XLIFF files, allowing translators to access the glossary and leverage quality tools.
-Once the translation is complete, the workflow is reversed: the DTP team will take the target-language text and recreate the multimedia elements accordingly.
+A professional desktop publishing (DTP) team will extract the text from multimedia content so that it can be handled using the same CAT tool as used for XLIFF files, allowing translators to access the glossary and leverage quality tools.
+The workflow is reversed once the translation is complete: the DTP team will take the target-language text and recreate the multimedia elements accordingly.

 The final step required to ensure that the translated experience parallels the original is thorough quality assurance testing.
 In addition to looking for any layout issues, QA testing will also ensure that multimedia assets are functional and that users are able to navigate as intended.
 This is particularly important for adaptive eLearning technologies, which are increasingly common, and where there is no single defined path through an assessment.